sdozier/code_portfolio/README.md

 PHP: See .php files in the QuiNote project (https://github.com/Quinote/QuiNote-Final).
 Most are in the folder "trylogin".

 jQuery and AngularJS: examples of code used within an enterprise web application are available.
-My employer requested I limit public access, but I may share it on request.
+My (ex) employer requested I limit public access, but I may share it on request.
 (By the way, I wrote much of the python and SQL those APIs call too! :) )